 Scarlet-chested Sunbird Chalcomitra senegalensis in Kigali hotel gardens

 Sadly, most people still associate Rwanda with Genocide against the Tutsi of 1994.
-However, a lot has changed in the 24 years since then and Rwanda has made leaps and bounds in its development.
+However, a lot has changed in the 26 years since then and Rwanda has made leaps and bounds in its development.
 Rwanda is now a very safe countries to travel (in the top 10) according to a 2017 World Economic Forum report.
-It is now also one of the easiest to access, with 30 day Tourism Visas now available on entry into the country at the international airport or one of the many border crossings.
+It is now also one of the easiest to access, with 30 day Tourism Visas now available on entry into the country at the international airport or one of the many border crossings and is free to Citizens of countries members to African Union, Commonwealth and La Francophonie.
 Access to the majority of birding sites is via tarmac roads and the compact nature of the country means that several sites can be accessed during a trip, though for the more remote sites and Akagera National Park you can expect some off-road driving on tracks of mixed quality.

 Tourists now regularly visit the country, the majority to see Mountain Gorillas and Rwanda is undoubtedly one of the best and easiest places to see these amazing animals.
 The Gorillas were first made famous by Diane Fossey, who championed their conservation.
 She was at the time resistant to habituating gorillas for tourism, but it is tourism that has arguably helped preserve gorillas and their habitat see:- In the Kingdom of Gorillas, Bill Weber and Amy Veder, (2003).
 Gorilla tourism now constitutes a major foreign exchange earner and provides the backbone of a growing eco-tourism sector.
 Traditional Safaris are becoming more popular at Akagera.
 Birding tourism is thankfully receiving more attention and this has stimulated several local birdwatching clubs.

-For birders, the chief attractions are likely to be Nyungwe Forest and Akagera National Parks.
+For birders, the chief attractions are likely to be Nyungwe Forest, Gishwati-Mukura and Akagera National Parks.
 Though there are numerous other easily accessible birding sites elsewhere in the country, further details of which can be found in the Hotspot section.